brazosbuckaroo/tic_tac_toe_and_connect-4/README.md

 ## Bug Tracking ##

 ### Known Bugs ###
-* Winnging logic for Connect-4 marks a winner when there isn't a winner yet.

 ### Fixed Bugs ###
 * Move logic for Connect-4 is not accurate to what it is in the real world